naksh08/Piano/README.md

 ## Features
 - **Play Piano on Your Keyboard**: Use the keys `z`, `s`, `x`, `d`, `c`, `v`, `g`, `b`, `h`, `n`, `j`, `m` to play notes.
 - **High-Quality Sound**: Utilizes the **AudioContext** interface for realistic piano sound.
-- **Responsive Design**: Works well on all devices, so you can play anytime, anywhere.

 ## How to Play
 Simply press the specified keys on your keyboard to play the corresponding piano notes.
 It's that easy!